rotheconrad/F100_Prok_Recombination/README.md

 1. James A. Bednar, Jim Crist, Joseph Cottam, and Peter Wang (2016).
 "Datashader: Revealing the Structure of Genuinely Big Data", 15th Python in Science Conference (SciPy 2016).
 1. Servén D., Brummitt C. (2018). pyGAM: Generalized Additive Models in Python.
 Zenodo.
 DOI: 10.5281/zenodo.1208723

-# STEP 01: Prepare your genomes
+# PART 01: Prepare your genomes

 This workflow is intended for a collection of genomes belonging to the same species.
 Start with your genome files in fasta format in their own directory.
 We will refer to this directory as ${genomes_dir}.

+### Step 01: Rename fasta deflines

-1. Rename the fasta deflines of your genome files.
+Rename the fasta deflines of your genome files.
 This is necessary to ensure all contigs (or chromosomes/plasmids) in your genome files follow the same format for downstream processing.

 Because genomes downloaded from NCBI follow a typical naming convention of, "GCF_000007105.1_ASM710v1_genomic.fna," the default behavior of this script is cut the third underscore position ("\_") and use it as a prefix for renaming the fasta deflines in numeric consecutive order.